edu-cat/.github/profile/README.md

 I was created with love by [Dzianis Kotau - PHP Evangelist](https://dzianiskotau.com/) and [Yana Barantsava - Coolest Designer](https://uhovangoga.ru/).

+All tasks in the course are self-crafted and licenced as intellectual property.
+If you find these tasks somewhere else, please inform [Dzianis Kotau](mailto:me@dzianiskotau.com).

 ## Pre-requirements

 1. It's highly recommended to use Ubuntu latest stable edition.